zchee/kubernetes-docs/docs/admin/kube-scheduler.md

 ### Options

 ```
-      --address string                           The IP address to serve on (set to 0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces).
+      --address string                           DEPRECATED: the IP address on which to listen for the --port port (set to 0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces).
+See --bind-address instead. (default "0.0.0.0")
-      --algorithm-provider string                The scheduling algorithm provider to use, one of: ClusterAutoscalerProvider | DefaultProvider
+      --algorithm-provider string                DEPRECATED: the scheduling algorithm provider to use, one of: ClusterAutoscalerProvider | DefaultProvider
       --azure-container-registry-config string   Path to the file containing Azure container registry configuration information.
       --config string                            The path to the configuration file.
+Flags override values in this file.
-      --contention-profiling                     Enable lock contention profiling, if profiling is enabled
+      --contention-profiling                     DEPRECATED: enable lock contention profiling, if profiling is enabled
       --feature-gates mapStringBool              A set of key=value pairs that describe feature gates for alpha/experimental features.
 Options are:
                                                  APIListChunking=true|false (BETA - default=true)
                                                  APIResponseCompression=true|false (ALPHA - default=false)